Jatansahu/GOLDDIGGER_GROUP12_PROJECT_01/README.md

  - Scatter plots showed that the non-Hispanic white demographic group had the most samples with large sample sizes, females had lower obesity rates than males, and lower data values correlated with higher income and education levels.

 Additionally, question and class counts were examined, and correlation analysis with label encoding was performed.
 Notably, 'low_confidence_limit' and 'high_confidence_limit' were highly correlated and should be excluded from modeling to prevent overfitting.
 These findings will guide feature selection in subsequent machine learning tasks.

+**Note** :
-[Several plots in our EDA_category.ipynb file utilize the Plotly library, which creates interactive visualizations not viewable directly in the GitHub file.
-To access and interact with these visualizations, you can simply click the "Open in Colab" link provided at the beginning of the document.]
+Several plots in our EDA_category.ipynb file utilize the Plotly library, which creates interactive visualizations not viewable directly in the GitHub file.
+To access and interact with these visualizations, you can simply click the "Open in Colab" link provided at the beginning of the document.

 ## 4. Data Preparation and Feature Selection